 I’ve been dreaming of experimenting with flower hammering for years but never known the specifics of how to do it… So I was delighted when Samorn Sanixay agreed to contribute to volume 3 of Plants Are Magic.
 Samorn is based over in Australia which is too far for me to go to one of her workshops, so welcoming her to the magazine felt very special.
 It is an incredible taster to this new way to dye and pattern fabric.

 Plants Are Magic is my totally independent magazine (with no adverts!) about being creative with plants.
-You can see the available issues of the magazine over here and order in print and digital.
 This third volume of the magazine is all about Time: preserving plants, making memories through plants, slowing down and experiencing nature.

 I’ve done a few experiments with Samorn’s method over the last few weeks using plants from my balcony.
 The results are quite astonishing and in many instances, the print of the plant looks identical to the actual plant.
 It’s mesmerising!
 Here are some test prints (unwashed) with viola flowers and dyer’s knotweed leaves (Japanese indigo).
 Can you see how the leaf prints turn slightly blue as the dye oxidises?